Vertical MIG Welding for Beginners: Settings and Examples

 Uphill wire speed and voltage

-For uphill MIG welding, you select the settings for one or even two metal thickness less.
+For uphill, you select the settings for one or even two metal thicknesses less.
 You do the same thing if your machine has a synergic function (auto settings).

-In MIG welding, the amperage is set with the wire speed for the wire diameter you use.
-For example:
+For MIG, the amperage is set with the wire speed for the wire diameter you use, for example:

 - A .030″ wire with 200 ipm (inches per minute) gives 100A, but with 300 ipm 150A.